What is Melatonin?

 - Other Symptoms – alongside the previous main symptoms, people who mix alcohol and melatonin can also experience drowsiness, dizziness, increased blood pressure, and increased anxiety.

-Beyond the main symptoms, the combination of melatonin and alcohol can cause some severe complications.
+Beyond the main symptoms, melatonin and alcohol interactions can cause severe complications.
 One of the main reasons the complications occur is because both affect the liver’s ability to function and create essential enzymes.
 Here’s what else can happen;

 - Redness and rashing in the face